 First things first let’s cover the similarities.
-All four flavors are clear, with nice tight bubbles that accentuate the flavors (and sourness) in a way that compliments and excites my palate without being overly bubbly.
+All four flavors are clear-ish (more of a light tinted brown), with nice tight bubbles that accentuate the flavors (and sourness) in a way that compliments and excites my palate without being overly bubbly.
 They all come in at 5 calories each with no sugar, one carb, and a shit ton of vitamins.
 100% of your daily Vitamin C, Thamin, B6 and B12, as well as 200 mg of natural caffeine from coffee beans to get you amped, and 1000 mg of taurine for enhanced focus.
 The primary sweetener used is sucralose, which is my favorite and has no disgustingly bitter aftertaste like Stevia or monk fruit.

 Sour Patch Redberry:

 This is the flavor I was most excited about and it’s nearly perfect.
 Sour and sweet, this one carries that distinct Redberry flavor that’s so accurate I can sense the squish digging into my molars.
 Not quite cherry, not quite strawberry, but all the way red berry.
 The carbonation is perfect and it’s nearly impossible to stop drinking.
 Every sip I take I think “is this real?
 Let me drink some more to check.”
 Yep, it’s real, and it rules.
 The only thing holding this one back from a perfect score is a bit of a vitamin smell that pops out from the can when you first drink it.
 Those first couple of sips can be interrupted by the vitamin presence and kinda takes you out of the candy-sipping experience, but doesn’t really effect the taste as much as it does the aroma.
 Luckily it’s only temporary, and the journey is largely rewarding.
 Amazing.